Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Results

 Together with the above model, we also consider the model of an FM:

 Figure~\ref{fig:band}(c) shows the band structures of the FM with $J=0.1$ and $\lambda=0$.
-The model shows the symmetric spin splitting, and hence has net magnetization.
+The model shows the isotropic ($s$-wave) spin splitting, and hence has net magnetization.

 Figure~\ref{fig:Mijk_jdep} shows the $J$ dependence of the nonzero components of the MO for the collinear magnets with SOC.
 In (a) and (b), we show the results for $\bm{J}=(J,0,0)$ in the AFM and FM, respectively.
 The results for $\bm{J}=(0,0,J)$ in the AFM and FM are shown in (c) and (d).
 We assumed that the SOC has the same orientation as the magnetic moment ($\bm{\lambda}_{\bm{k}} \parallel \bm{J}$) and $\lambda = 0.1$.
 In this situation, the orientation of the spin is not canted from the direction of $\bm{J}$.
 The temperature is set to $0.01$ in the numerical simulations.
 In the collinear magnets, the first index of nonzero $M_{ijk}$ reflects the direction of the magnetic moment in the Hamiltonian and the second and third indices reflect the symmetry of the spin splitting such as $d_{xy}$- and $s$-wave.
 When the amplitude of $\bm{J}$ is small, $M_{ijk}$ varies monotonically.
 In the vicinity of $J \sim 0.1$, on the other hand, $M_{ijk}$ shows non-monotonic behavior.
 It is not easy to clarify the reasons because the $J$ dependence is strongly influenced by the details of the band structures.
+We also show the $J$ dependence of the MO for $\lambda=0$ in Supplemental Material~\cite{supple}, and find qualitatively the same results as those for $\lambda=0.1$.
+We find that the sign change in these cases is associated with a deformation of the Fermi surfaces.
+A detailed discussion is provided in Supplemental Material~\cite{supple}.
 We also calculated the MO by using the parameters for the one-orbital model of RuO$_2$ obtained in Ref.~\cite{roig:prb2024} and present the results in Supplemental Material~\cite{supple}.
-A more detailed investigation is left for future study.
+We chose model parameters relevant to RuO$_2$ to examine the properties of the MO under different parameter settings.
+Whether these parameters accurately represent the electronic structure of real materials is beyond the scope of the present work and will not be discussed here, although the actual magnetic structure of RuO$_2$ is still under debate~\cite{hiraishi:prl2024}.